Vivian Ellis: Life and work

-Ellis's composition "Alpine Pastures" was used as the theme song for the long-running BBC radio series My Word and another light music composition, Coronation Scot, was the signature tune for the series Paul Temple.
+Ellis's composition "Alpine Pastures" was used as the theme song for the long-running BBC radio series My Word.

+His autobiography, published in 1953, is entitled I'm on a See-Saw, named after the hit song from his musical Jill Darling.

+In 2008, the King's Head Theatre in London announced they would present the world premiere of Godiva, a previously unproduced musical (book by Guy Bolton) written in the 1950s, but the production never materialised.

+Coronation Scot

+Another light music composition, Coronation Scot, was the signature tune for the series Paul Temple.
 The rhythm of the train in this piece was inspired by his commute to and from his home in Selworthy, near Minehead, Somerset to London Paddington.
 The original recording of "Coronation Scot", for the Chappell Recorded Music Library, was arranged by Cecil Milner. and played by the Queen's Hall Light Orchestra, conducted by Charles Williams.

-His autobiography, published in 1953, is entitled I'm on a See-Saw, named after the hit song from his musical Jill Darling.

-In December 2008, the King's Head Theatre in London presented the world premiere of Godiva, a previously unproduced musical (book by Guy Bolton) written in the 1950s.